 Diversi-tea @ Penn Libraries

 The Group On Library Diversity hosts a Diversi-teas series, in which campus resource centers, student organizations, and faculty members talk about issues as well as services and initiatives that address these issues.
 At Diversi-teas, tea and cookies are provided for speakers and attendees.
 On April 25th, 2017, Aman Kaur presented about health literacy and community health in a Diversi-tea.
 At the time of this presentation, Aman was the 2015 - 2017 Eugene Garfield Resident in Science Librarianship.
 For more information, view the presentation slides.
+You're welcome to take the Kahoot quiz used in this presentation, which contains data from the 2003 National Assessment of Adult Literacy Report.

 COVID-19 Research Project with African American Resource Center